Actuarial-consistency and two-step actuarial valuations: a new paradigm to insurance valuation: Actuarial-consistent valuations

+where $\boldsymbol{Y}$ is the financial risks defined in subsection \ref{FV} and $\Theta$ is the set of all hedging strategies, that is the set of all $(n^{(1)}+1)$- dimensional real-valued vectors.
 Such hedger invests risk-free for actuarial claims and invests following quadratic hedging for all remaining claims.
-By construction, such hedger is actuarial-consistent. \item Assume that an insurer considers the two-step actuarial valuation for any claim $S$:
+By construction, such hedger is actuarial consistent. \bluebis{For details on risk-minimizing strategies for insurance processes, we refer to \citep{moller2001risk,delong2019fair}.} \item Assume that an insurer considers the two-step actuarial valuation for any claim $S$: